ComputationalDesignLab/surrogate-methods/books/setup.md

     > **_NOTE:_** This will install a lot of dependencies that are required for Jupyter Notebook.

-    Jupyter Notebook is a computing platform that will be used extensively in this class.
+    Jupyter Notebook is a computing platform that can be used to write and execute various code snippets described in this book.

-Now, your computing environment should be ready.
-In future, whenever you are asked to install a new package, you should install it using pip within this environment only.
+Your computing environment should be ready now.
+In the following sections, whenever you are asked to install a new package, you should install it using pip within this environment only.